faizanalibaig/mern-signup-signin/readMe.md

-This is simple auth in Mern
+This is simple auth in Mern stack nodejs, expressjs and react are used to build this auth.